 - Resident in a congregate care setting (including nursing homes, residential care for people with intellectual and developmental disabilities, psychiatric treatment facilities, group homes, board and care homes, homeless shelter, foster care or other setting): (Y/N/U)

 These elements should be collected and be conformant with the HL7 Version 2.5.1 Lab Order Interface Implementation Guide and associated standards, and comprehensive of the above data fields.

-At this time, RALS can help using either an Orders Workflow solution or a Manual Test Entry (MTE) solution, both described on our RALS and the CARES Act information sheet.
+At this time, RALS systems can help using either an Orders Workflow solution or a Manual Test Entry (MTE) solution, both described on our RALS and the CARES Act information sheet.

 For more information, contact your RALS representative.